nazmulidris/developerlife.com/_posts/2021-11-05-ink-v3-advanced.md

 This article is an advanced guide to using Ink v3.2.0 (with TypeScript and React) to create CLI apps.
 IDEA Ultimate / Webstorm project files are provided.

-To get started w/ Ink v3 please checkout this [introductory article][0.1].
+To get started w/ Ink v3 please check out this [introductory article][0.1].

 > ### ⚠️ This isn't a reference for React, Node.js, TypeScript, or CSS
 >